Amakaachunike/Amakaachunike/README.md

 Hi, my name is Chika Amaka, I am a seasoned data scientist with years of experience in transforming datasets into actionable results.
-I have robust data science skills that have enabled leverage data-driven strategies in resolving real-life problems.
+I have robust data science skills that has enabled leverage data-driven strategies in resolving real life problems.
 My data science background has honed my skills in creating effective pathways for data management and analyzing current trends.
 I am committed to active learning of new technologies or advancements and also collaborating on projects that can assist professional growth